The 'secret memo' intriguing Washington

 Will the memo be released?

-Possibly.
+Probably.
 As president, Mr Trump has the power to declassify any document he wishes.
-The House Intelligence Committee could vote to release the memo, which Mr Trump could then accept or reject.
-If the president signs off, then the full House of Representatives would meet in closed session to vote on the matter.
+The House Intelligence Committee has voted to release the memo, which Mr Trump must accept or reject.
+If he signs off, the full House of Representatives could meet in closed session to vote on the matter.
+Or the president could take the committee approval as sufficient to justify ordering the release immediately.

 Sixty-five members of the House of Representatives have signed a letter urging the memo's publication.